jw-12138/vite-plugin-vsharp/README.md

-# VSharp: Optimize Images for the Web with Vite and Sharp
+# VSharp: Compress Images for the Web with Vite and Sharp

 VSharp is a powerful Vite plugin that utilizes the formidable Sharp library to compress and optimize static images during your build process.
 This helps to significantly reduce image sizes, enhancing your website or application's load time and overall performance.
 With VSharp, maintaining high-quality images at smaller file sizes becomes an effortless part of your development workflow.